sambanova/ai-starter-kit/bundle_jump_start/README.md

 ## Configuration
-The config.yaml file is crucial for customizing the behavior of the CoE LLM Router.
+The config.yaml file is crucial for customizing the behavior of the bundle LLM Router.
 Here's a breakdown of its main sections:

 1. API and LLM Settings: